MichalADA/Event-Reservation-and-Management-System/README.md

-# Event Reservation and Management System
+# Event Reservation and Management System - not working to be continued and debuged

 Not working so far problem with Mongo database in tests folder appears in future application performance tests A comprehensive event reservation and management system utilizing various databases for optimal storage and processing of different data types.